toolazytoname/ChatGPTSpeaker/README.md

 ## run main.py

 ## have fun
-* the wake up word is "hello marry",so you should say "Hello Marry"
+* the wake up word is "Hello Marry",so you should say "Hello Marry"
 * ask a question
 * you will get a response